Standing Desks: 5 Ways They Improve Your Posture

 Can a standing desk worsen my back pain?

-If used incorrectly, such as standing for too long without breaks or with poor posture, a Standing Desk can potentially exacerbate back pain.
+If used incorrectly, such as standing for too long without breaks or with poor posture, a standing desk can potentially exacerbate back pain.
 However, when properly set up and used with alternating sit-stand intervals, it is scientifically proven to reduce lower back, neck, and shoulder pain by promoting better spinal alignment and muscle engagement.

 What are the most common posture mistakes people make with standing desks?